PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggFetcher.md

 1. Your party is full and none are eggs.
 2. You are on your bike and in high gear.
+3. You have the bike registered. (and the Dpad shortcut option correctly selected in the program)
+4. You have at least 2 things registered for shortcuts. (so that pressing + brings up the menu)
-3. Stand in the following location.
+5. Stand in the following location.
-4. Start the program.
+6. Start the program.

 <img src="images/EggFetcher-0.png">